Point Beach Municipal Court is likely to continue operating out of Point Borough's Borough Hall on Bridge Avenue, according to the Borough attorney.

 Point Borough Attorney Jerry Dasti said, after the council's executive session, that the matter of municipal court had been discussed in closed session after the regular meeting.

 When asked about the court scenario, Dasti said, "The (Point Beach) court will stay here."
-He was amazed to hear from Patch that the Borough Council had actually voted to allow Point Beach to move its court operation back to Borough Hall on New Jersey Avenue in Point Beach.
+He was amazed to hear from Patch that

 "I don't know anything about that," said Dasti.

 Regarding the ongoing issues on where Point Beach court will be held, Dasti said, "There's a question about staffing and we discussed that in executive session.
 The Borough has paid 15 percent towards administrative salaries and the Beach wants more, I think.
 But I think it will be resolved by the next meeting."

 Also after the meeting, when asked about current negotiations, Councilman Chris Leitner said, "They (Point Beach) made a decision that it would benefit them keeping the court here.
 It doesn't matter to us where it is."